What is Earth Hour?

 If everyone turns their lights back on at the same time will there be a power surge?

 People celebrate Earth Hour in a variety of ways for different lengths of time, with many continuing to keep their lights off well beyond the designated hour.
-Therefore, it is highly improbable that everyone will switch their lights back on simultaneously.
-However, we do work with energy companies and authorities around the world, who assure us that the unlikely scenario of all lights turning back on at the same time will not cause any issues.
-The load reduction should not be significant enough to disrupt supply post Earth Hour.
+After eight years, it’s clear everyone will not switch back on his or her lights simultaneously.

 Why is Earth Hour the event held in late March?